 - Where possible, please upload content that is compressed at high definition rather than raw and uncompressed.

 Filmlife enables Creators to submit their Films in resolutions up to 4K, however Full HD (720p, 1080p) is preferable.
 We will accommodate UHD quality, however, we ask Creators to keep in mind there is file size limit of 6 gigabytes.

 Filmlife supports most format types and video codecs – compressed and uncompressed.
 A list of these formats is:

 For the detailed information of supported formats, please visit here.

-Filmlife will not support or accept any audio-only files.
+Filmlife will not accept any audio-only files.